nccr-catalysis-org/nccr_cat_scripts/README.md

 `zip-utils clean /path/to/file --output-filepath /path/to/output` or `zip-utils clean /path/to/file --in-place`

 # Tabular utils
 Functionalities to check and correct specific recurring issues with tabular data files.
-It can handle csv, tsv, xlsx and xls.
-Nonetheless, formulas within .xls files cannot be read and processed and will be lost if the file is processed.
-As such, using xlsx is recommended.
+It can handle csv, tsv, xlsx and - to some extent - xls.
+Formulas within .xls files cannot be read and processed and will be lost if the file is processed.
+Furthermore, with newer versions of pandas, .xls can be read but not written.
+As such, using xlsx is strongly recommended over .xls.
+If writing to .xls is necessary, you have to downgrade pandas to <1.5.

 The module deals with the following bad practices.
 **Padded tables:** tables padded with empty space around them reduce machine readability.